- Each team has no more than 15 players in the playing area during play.

 - When a player has a blood injury, that player leaves the field of play and may be temporarily replaced.
 The injured player returns to play as soon as the bleeding has been controlled and/or covered.
 If the player is not available to return to the field of play within 15 minutes (actual time) of leaving the playing area, the replacement becomes permanent.

 - In international matches, the match-day doctor decides whether an injury is a blood injury necessitating a temporary replacement.
+In matches which have been approved in advance by World Rugby for use of the HIA process, the game cannot restart until the player with the blood injury has been temporarily replaced.

 - Leaves the field of play; and